Data migration in ERP projects.

 Every company has its own unique starting point and structure, but the following challenges are often encountered during a data migration:

-Examining data too superficially leads to misjudgement and hasty decisions.
-If the examination is based on too small a selection of data sets, there is a likelihood that wrong conclusions will be drawn from it when dealing with large and complex data blocks.
+Examining the data too superficially leads to misjudgements and hasty decisions.
+If the analysis is based on too small a selection of data sets, it is likely that the wrong conclusions will be drawn when dealing with large and complex data blocks.

 Lack of knowledge in data processing

-Insufficient knowledge or information about how the target system works among those responsible creates data sets that cannot be processed or can be processed insufficiently.
+Insufficient knowledge or information about how the target system works on the part of those responsible generates data records that cannot be processed or can only be processed inadequately.

 No sufficient knowledge or information about the functioning of the source systems.